Jones, James. From Here to Eternity. Scribner’s New York 1951. Unabridged edition Open Road New York, 2011. 8/20

 This story as it’s republished carries plenty of thrilling impact, and the characters are real and human beyond their responses to circumstances of 80 years ago.
 But I’m not sure if we are realistic about that long-ago world and the one we live in.
 It’s still one of my preoccupations that we may not know about or we may ignore enormous differences.
-And sometimes we might apply present standards to some picture of that long-ago time, and help ourselves to a bit of an ignorant celebration of how much better off we are with our modern sensibility.
+And sometimes we might apply present standards to some picture of that long-ago time, and help ourselves to what could be a (no doubt vegetarian) banquet of ignorant celebration of how much better we are with our modern sensibility.

 Recommended if you’re interested in past life in the Army.
 7.9/8.8